AllenDowney/ThinkDSP/tutorial.md

     conda install jupyter
 ```

-Then go to Option 1A to make sure you can run my code.

 Once you have Jupyter, you can get my code from  this Git repository on Github.
 If you have a Git client installed, you should be able to download it by running:

 ```